The best time of year to visit Dubai – and top things to do in winter

 Where to stay

-Take the opportunity to immerse yourself in Dubai’s great outdoors with an activity-filled excursion out into the mountainous region of Hatta.
+Take the opportunity to immerse yourself in Dubai’s great outdoors with an activity-filled excursion into the mountainous region of Hatta.
 There’s plenty to do, including hiking, kayaking, paragliding, or maybe even launching yourself from giant slides straight into a plunge pool.
-After a packed day, Hatta Resorts offers caravans, dome tents that come with a private pool, and a lodge complete with a fire pit and terraces to watch the sunset.
+After a packed day, Hatta Resorts offers caravans, dome tents that come with a private pool, and a lodge complete with a fire pit and terraces from which to watch the sunset.

 Read more: Defending Dubai’s last patch of pristine desert and its animals